okiyuki99/ShinyAB/README.md

 # ShinyAB

-This application is a shiny apps calculator of sample size for AB test which is a framework to investigate significant different between control and treatment groups.
+This application is a shiny app calculator of sample size for AB test which is a statistical approach to compare control and treatment groups.

-This app built in Shiny Dashboard includes the following functions.
+This app built in shiny dashboard contains the following functions.
-1. Caliculate sample size to design AB Test using `power.prop.test`
+1. Calculation of sample size to design AB Test using `power.prop.test`
-2. Understand statistical Type I and II error using visual table built in `kableExtra`
+2. Informative tables for supporting understanding of statistical Type I and II error
-3. Visualze effect and distribution for AB Test using `plotly` and `ggplot2`
+3. Various visualization of control and treatment groups regarding AB Test using `plotly` and `ggplot2`

 ## Shinyapps
 https://gingi99.shinyapps.io/ShinyAB/

 ## Stats Feature
 * Support experimental plan for `power.prop.test`
-* Output table about experimental paramters and sample size and using `kableExtra`
+* Informative tables about experimental paramters and sample size and using `kableExtra`

 ![image](docs/top1.png)